prebid/prebid-cache/README.md

 ### Profiling

-[pprof stats](http://artem.krylysov.com/blog/2017/03/13/profiling-and-optimizing-go-web-applications/) can be accessed from a running app on `localhost:2525`
+[pprof stats](http://artem.krylysov.com/blog/2017/03/13/profiling-and-optimizing-go-web-applications/) can be accessed from a running app on the admin port `localhost:2525`.